rust-osdev/multiboot2/multiboot2/README.md

 [![crates.io](https://img.shields.io/crates/v/multiboot2.svg)](https://crates.io/crates/multiboot2)
 [![docs](https://docs.rs/multiboot2/badge.svg)](https://docs.rs/multiboot2/)

-Convenient and safe parsing of Multiboot2 Information Structures (MBI) and its corresponding tags.
+Convenient and safe parsing of Multiboot2 Boot Information (MBI) structures and the contained information tags.
 Usable in `no_std` environments, such as a kernel.
 An optional builder feature also allows the construction of the corresponding structures.

 It follows the Multiboot 2.0 specification at https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html and the